 According to Smart Insights, the top-performing content assets are:

 After laying the groundwork for your activities, it’s time to create and publish your content.
 You’ll need to use your buyer personas and keyword research to devise practical ideas, as well as a content management system (CMS) to host and publish your content.

 Choosing the right CMS is crucial because not only will it support your B2B content marketing strategy and creation (acting as both a platform, calendar and archive) it’ll also be the nucleus of your website.

 Want to choose the right CMS for your business?
 Check out this blog.

 We would suggest putting a lot of thought into this.

 For the most part, all social media channels are free – but they differ in terms of their target audience, ease of use and return on investment.

-Twitter is great for brand awareness and conversing with others in your industry but not so good for direct lead generation or advertising your content (because the platform is inundated with material).
+Twitter is great for brand awareness and conversing with others in your industry but not so good for direct lead generation or advertising your content (because the platform is inundated with the material).
 Expect to see more quotes, statistics and infographics on Twitter.

 LinkedIn, on the other hand, is great for building rapport, demonstrating expertise, conversing with other professionals in your industry and building authority.
 It’s also quite good for lead generation.
 Expect to see more blogs, articles, comments and discussions on LinkedIn.

 Check out this blog to find out what the best social media platforms for business are.